Hideki Tojo: Advocacy for preventive war

-By 1940, Konoe, who had started the war with China in 1937, no longer believed that a military solution to the "China Affair" was possible as he once did, instead favored having Germany mediate an end to the war that would presumably result in a pro-Japanese peace settlement, but would be less than he himself had outlined in the "Konoe programme" of January 1938.
+By 1940, Konoe, who had started the war with China in 1937, no longer believed that a military solution to the "China Affair" was possible and instead favored having Germany mediate an end to the war that would presumably result in a pro-Japanese peace settlement, but would be less than he himself had outlined in the "Konoe programme" of January 1938.
 For this reason, Konoe wanted Tojo, a tough general whose ultra-nationalism was beyond question, to provide "cover" for his attempt to seek a diplomatic solution to the war with China.
 Tojo was a strong supporter of the Tripartite Pact between Imperial Japan, Nazi Germany, and Fascist Italy.
-As the army minister, he continued to expand the war with China.
 After negotiations with Vichy France, Japan was given permission to place its troops in the southern part of French Indochina in July 1941.
 In spite of its formal recognition of the Vichy government, the United States retaliated against Japan by imposing economic sanctions in August, including a total embargo on oil and gasoline exports.
 On September 6, a deadline of early October was fixed in the Imperial Conference for resolving the situation diplomatically.
 On October 14, the deadline had passed with no progress.
-Prime Minister Konoe then held his last cabinet meeting, where Tojo did most of the talking:
+Prime Minister Konoe then held his last cabinet meeting in which Tojo did most of the talking:

-The prevailing opinion within the Japanese Army at that time was that continued negotiations could be dangerous.
-However, Hirohito thought that he might be able to control extreme opinions in the army by using the charismatic and well-connected Tojo, who had expressed reservations regarding war with the West, although the emperor himself was skeptical that Tojo would be able to avoid conflict.
-On October 13, he declared to Kōichi Kido: "There seems little hope in the present situation for the Japan-U.S. negotiations.
-This time, if hostilities erupt, I have to issue a declaration of war."
-During the last cabinet meetings of the Konoe government, Tojo emerged as a hawkish voice, saying he did not want a war with the United States but portrayed the Americans as arrogant, bullying, white supremacists.
+During the last cabinet meetings of the Konoe government, Tojo emerged as a hawkish voice, saying he did not want a war with the United States but portrayed the Americans as arrogant, bullying, and white supremacists.
 He said that any compromise solution would only encourage them to make more extreme demands on Japan, in which case Japan might be better off choosing war to uphold national honor.
 Despite saying he favored peace, Tojo had often declared at cabinet meetings that any withdrawal from French Indochina and/or China would be damaging to military morale and might threaten the kokutai; the "China Incident" could not be resolved via diplomacy and required a military solution; and attempting to compromise with the Americans would be seen as weakness by them.